TASCer/bluehost-logs/README.md

 # bluehost-logs
 Log parsing from website activities

-Takes in downloaded my Bluehost shared server logs to parse and input into a mysql database
+Takes in downloaded access logs from my Bluehost shared server to parse and input into a mysql database for analysis.